 Alternative protein or smart protein, as we like to call it, paves the way towards feeding India’s growing population without damaging the environment and minimizing stress on depleting land and freshwater sources.
 While plant-based and cultivated proteins are emerging in India and around the globe, other protein sources like algae, fungi, and other microbes open up possibilities to utilize additional sustainable protein production systems and explore a range of protein functionalities for fermentation-derived meat, egg, and dairy products.

 With more than 100,000 species classified as fungi, the genetic diversity of fungi enables various applications of fungi in the alternative protein sector including the creation of textured meat analogues, protein isolates, flavor compounds, scaffolding materials, fermented proteins, whole-cut meat analogues, and growth factors.
-Microbial species of fungi like yeast and filamentous fungi also provide significant productivity advantages in terms of biomass yield with up to 300 times lower land use and 40 times lower water use per kilo of protein produced compared to animal-based protein sources.
+Microbial species of fungi like yeast and filamentous fungi also provide significant productivity advantages in terms of biomass yield with up to 300 times lower land use and 40 times lower water use per kilo of protein produced, compared to animal-based protein sources.
 Depending on the species used, fungi contain protein content ranging from 15% to 50% on a dry weight basis, all essential amino acids, high dietary fiber coming from the chitinous cell wall, high vitamin B content, low fat, and no cholesterol.
 This makes fungi an attractive protein alternative with additional nutritional benefits.
 Given the efficiency of biomass production, the plethora of applications, and novel nutritional profiles, fungi are emerging as an important source of protein diversification critical for the success of the alternative protein sector in markets such as India.
 In particular, this emerging area shows promise to create protein self-sufficiency within the context of India and the broader developing world, through decentralized production of nutritious, affordable, sustainable fungal biomass – but not without concerted effort and multi-stakeholder partnerships advancing research and development.

 Our report ‘Technological Review of Fungi for Alternative Protein Applications’ is a result of a strategic assessment of the various application areas and analysis of each step of the value chain corresponding to these applications, with the aim to inform stakeholders in the Indian market about pivotal and potentially lucrative interventions required to develop the fungi-derived or fungi-enabled applications.